ThomasVitale/developer-experience-java-kubernetes/06-knative/README.md

 ```

 Then, you can containerize and publish the application image to a container registry.
 I have already
-done that and the image is available on my GitHub Container Registry: ghcr.io/thomasvitale/devex/book-service.
+done that and the image is available on my GitHub Container Registry: `ghcr.io/thomasvitale/devex/book-service-arm64`.
 You can use it to deploy the application on Knative from a YAML manifest.
+Update `config/knative.yml` with your own image, then run the following command.

 ```shell
 kubectl apply -f config